zkFHE/circomlib-fhe/BLOG_Arithmetization.md

 # Arithmetization of FHEW & TFHE

-Fully Homomorphic Encryption (FHE) allows to perform computations on encrypted data, making it particularly useful for providing privacy to outsourced computations.
-The privacy guarantees of FHE schemes can however be threatened by malicious servers with access to a partial decryption oracle, i.e., when servers can distinguish whether the ciphertext sent to the client decrypted correctly or not.
-Moreover, in many settings the client would like to receive some guarantee of the correctness of the computation that the server has performed.
+Fully Homomorphic Encryption (FHE) allows one to perform computations on encrypted data, making it particularly useful for providing privacy to computations.
+The privacy guarantees of FHE schemes can however be threatened by parties with access to a partial decryption oracle, i.e., when they can distinguish whether the ciphertext sent to another party decrypted correctly or not.
+Moreover, in many settings, the parties would like to receive some guarantee of the correctness of the computation that has been performed.
 Both issues can be addressed by combining FHE with Zero-Knowledge Proofs (ZKPs).
-This way, the server can attach to the result of the computation a proof of correctness, while hiding the server's private inputs from the client.
+This way, a proof of correctness can be attached to the result of the computation while hiding the private inputs.
 That combination, however, raises some challenges.

 ## What is the role of R1CS constraints and what do they look like?

 In order to be able to prove some computation, it needs to be in the right form.
 The general idea is to express computations as an arithmetic circuit, which defines a collection of R1CS constraints.
 These constraints in a Rank-1 constraint system (R1CS) can be then introduced into a ZKP system.

 The variables of a circuit are called signals.
-The circuit takes some input signals, computes a series of intermediate signals and finally outputs one or more output signals.
+The circuit takes some input signals, computes a series of intermediate signals, and finally outputs one or more output signals.
 R1CS constraints determine the relation between these signals, i.e., how one signal is obtained from the others, and those relations are defined by the addition and multiplication gates of the circuit.

 Circuits are defined over some finite field $\mathbb{F}_p$ for some large prime $p$.
 In this sense, their addition and multiplications gates perform additions and multiplications modulo $p$.
 Moreover, all the signals of the circuits, and hence all the values that appear in the R1CS constraints, are in $\mathbb{F}_p$.